-Many courses taken through the International Baccalaureate program are eligible to be accepted at Berklee.
-The courses must be taken at the Higher Level (HL), with a minimum grade of 4 earned.
-Information regarding International Baccalaureate can be found at ibo.org.
+Many courses taken through the international baccalaureate program are eligible to be accepted at Berklee.
+The courses must be taken at the higher level (HL) with a minimum grade of 4 earned.
+Information regarding the international baccalaureate can be found at ibo.org.

 General Certificate of Education-Advanced Level Exams

 Advanced Level (A-Level) exams are accepted, provided that the official grade report is submitted to Berklee.